chrisadkin/Nomad-HashiStack-Lab/documentation/aws/01-build.md

 ```
 packer build image.pkr.hcl
 ```
-   at the end of the information output from running this command you should see something thatv looks like the following:
+   at the end of the output from this command you should see something that looks like the following:

 ```
 ==> Wait completed after 8 minutes 14 seconds